 Paris covered passages, small historical corridors

-Paris covered passages are historical portals that transport you to Paris of yesteryear
+Paris covered passages are historical portals that let you in the Paris of yesteryear

-About 150 were developed between the late 18th and the mid-19th century.
+About 150 were created between the late 18th and the mid-19th century.

 Many more were built near the Grands Boulevards, in the vicinity of stagecoach terminus (a then very popular means of transportation).

-These boast superb clocks above their entrances to allow travellers-come-shoppers to keep an eye on the time.
+These boast superb clocks above their entrances to allow travelers-come-shoppers to keep an eye on the time.

-Some covered shopping arcades attracted high-end, cultural and artistic businesses, others shops that served the affluent middle-class of the time (boot-makers, confectioners, haberdashers, tailors and wine merchants).
+Some covered shopping arcades attracted high-end, cultural and artistic businesses, others shops that served the affluent middle-class of the time (boot-makers, confectioners, haberdashers, tailors and wine merchants to name a few).